 To find those deals, you'll probably need some software, and even then a “cheap” domain could be a couple hundred dollars.
 Then buy ten of them.

 So now you are paying for domain finding software as well as in-demand domain names.
 Now you'll need to pay hosting fees for each site.
 Will they all be hosted on the same host with different plans or different hosts?
 Cha-ching, that's money out of pocket.

 After you've set have those set up, you'll have to create content for those sites on a regular basis.
-Posting once a week is recommended, 500-1000 words.
-That's 50,000 words per week for sites that are not even designed to make you money.
+Posting once a week is recommended, probably 1000 words or more.
+That's at least 50,000 words per week for sites that are not even designed to make you money.
 Since you won't be writing those articles, you're going to have to pay for them.

 Some guys would have you believe that you can pay a native English speaker $2-$3 for an article.
 While not impossible, you have to look far and wide for that kind of deal, and prepare to accept some low quality content.
 “Quality” simply goes out the door when you are paying someone $6 per hour to type.

 $50-$100 is more like what you'll pay for a legitimately researched and written 1,000 word article.
 This will still probably be very “general” in nature (not written by an expert), and not include the time it takes to add images, video, links, etc. Since you probably won't want to pay that much per article, your sites will filled with low quality content that also has a chance of getting penalized, thus diminishing the value of this “vote” you created for yourself.

 Will they pass Copyscape?
 Yeah.
 Will they help anyone?
 No. They will just clog the search engines with more spam.
 These articles were not meant to help people, they were created as a shill to boost the rank of your true money site.
 Basically, you are paying money to create fake websites.